 It was not enjoyable…but it did end.
 Here’s some comforting news.
 Panic attacks always end!

-Above all, please know this: for whatever reasons you are having a panic attack, it’s important to understand that you are not crazy.
-Again, you are simply a normal person, having a normal but upsetting reaction, to something in the environment that scares you.
+Above all, please know this: for whatever reason you are having a panic attack, it’s important to understand that you are not crazy.
+Again, you are simply a normal person, having a normal but upsetting reaction to something in the environment that scares you.

 Common signs and symptoms of anxiety and panic attacks